breatheco-de/content/CONTRIBUTING.md

 - Published: already finished but you can still make small changes like fixing grammar errors.
 - Draft: someone is already working on it but it's not finished yet.
 - Unassigned: no one has picked that article or started working on it.
+- Pending translation: there is already a version in another language and we need the translation for that particular language

 ### Writing a new article

-Pick of of the unasigned articles from this list and comment on the issue to start working on it.
+Pick of of the `unasigned` or `pending_translation` articles from [this list](https://github.com/breatheco-de/content/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) and comment on the issue to start working on it.

 Follow github markdown synax to write your article, we recomend using a text editor that supports markdown like stack edit.